jasonleebrown/UCE_phyluce_pipeline/README.md

 ### Making the assembly configuration file
 Note that this step uses the 'spades contigs' and the 'split-adapter-qaulity-trimmed' samples output from Illumiprocessor.

-You can make the script with a simple Bash scripts (NOT FINISHED).
+You can make the script with a simple Bash script.
 Start from base 'tutorial' folder.
 Be sure to edit the 2 locations"/home/bender/Desktop/tutorial" to match your computer/path folder structure:

 ```
 cd 2_clean-fastq